-- 1. If the SIMBAINI environment variable is defined, then the value of SIMBAINI is used to locate the file.
-SIMBAINI must contain the full path including the filename. - 2.
-Otherwise, if the SIMBAINI environment variable is not defined, the current working directory of the application will be searched for cloudera.hiveodbc.ini.
-(Note the lack of a preceding 'dot' in cloudera.hiveodbc.ini.) - 3.
-The next directory that will be searched is ~/ (i.e. \$HOME) for .cloudera.hiveodbc.ini. - 4.
-Finally, the system wide default /etc/cloudera.hiveodbc.ini will be used.
-(Note the lack of a preceding 'dot' in cloudera.hiveodbc.ini.)
+1. If the SIMBAINI environment variable is defined, then the driver searches for the file specified by the environment variable.

+SIMBAINI must specify the full path, including the filename.

+- 2. The current working directory of the application is searched for a file named cloudera.hiveodbc.ini not beginning with a period. - 3.
+The directory ~/ (i.e. \$HOME) is searched for a hidden file named .cloudera.hiveodbc.ini - 4.
+The directory /etc is searched for a file named cloudera.hiveodbc.ini not beginning with a period.